Abelian group actions and hypersmooth equivalence relations: Recent Result on a Question of Hjorth, Ding and Gao

-The following, first mentioned by Hjorth in \cite{hjorth} as what would be an appealing conjecture and then posed as such by Ding and Gao in \cite{ding_gao}, would provide a significant improvement to Hjorth's\, $\ell^1$ dichotomy in \cite{hjorth}.
-The evidence for it has kept growing as we have seen answers to the countable case in \cite{gao_jackson}, the non-archimedean case in \cite{ding_gao}, and other cases here.
-However, this question remains very much open. \begin{conjecture} Let $G$ be any abelian Polish group acting in a Borel manner on a Polish space $X$.
-If $E\leq_{B}E^X_G$ and $E$ is essentially countable, then $E$ is essentially hyperfinite. \end{conjecture}
+Earlier drafts of this manuscript cited a question originally mentioned in passing by Hjorth in \cite{hjorth} and later given as a Conjecture by Ding and Gao in \cite{ding_gao}, a positive answer to which would have provided a significant improvement to Hjorth's\, $\ell^1$ dichotomy from \cite{hjorth}.
+The Conjecture was that any essentially countable Borel equivalence relation which is reducible to some orbit equivalence relation induced by a Borel action of an abelian Polish group must be essentially hyperfinite.
+The evidence for it seemed to grow as we have now seen positive answers to the countable abelian case in \cite{gao_jackson}, the non-archimedean abelian case in \cite{ding_gao}, and other cases here.
+However, this question was answered in the negative by the recent result of Allison in \cite{allison} that any treeable countable Borel equivalence relation is reducible to an orbit equivalence relation induced by a Borel action of an abelian Polish group, as a treeable countable Borel equivalence relation need not be hyperfinite.